Categories

 In this blog post, you’ll learn how to read html data attributes with Matomo Tag Manager and use them for event tracking.

 In the last couple of years, I have worked more with Matomo Analytics than with Google Analytics.
+In this post, I’ll solve a small but annoying challenge of event tracking with Matomo using Matomo Tag Manager.

 In some cases, we have implemented Matomo Analytics with Google Tag Manager.
 Matomo Tag Manager is often preferred by stakeholders in companies and government as it can be self-hosted in servers located in the EU.
 It is a decent choice.
 It is not perfect but certainly good enough for most uses.
 Unfortunately, some familiar features are missing.